tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 017.md

 - There are a pile of people bound and gagged tightly together in the corner.
 They are anchored by chains to the wall by their ankles and necks.
 - There is a variety of ages of people bound.
 - Drovak draws up some maps of the plans before we go meet up with the people.
 - The girl in the crowd approaches Rinn and recognizes him.
 She says that she thought he was dead or captured.
-They called Rinn Revenant
+They called Rinn Revenant.
+Rinn is some sort of shitty robin hood.
+We get attacked by a group of